nicolegunn/m5_backend/README.md

 - [Mongoose](https://mongoosejs.com/) - An Object Data Modeling (ODM) library for MongoDB and Node.js to retrieve documents from the database.
 - [CORS](https://www.npmjs.com/package/cors) - A Node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.

+## Prerequisites
+-MongoDB local instance seeded with Z station data using the command line tool which can be found at this repository: https://github.com/nicolegunn/seed.git

 ## Installation

 git clone https://github.com/your_username/m5_backend.git